digst/cloud/design.md

 SIT shall in the role of GovCloud PaaS Provider in relation to Platform Delivery, Platform Operations :
 - be responsible for the establishment of an Service Level Agreement for GovCloud PaaS with suporting processes that includes 24/7 support on operation, rolling updates of platform and application service monitoring ([Service Level](#service-level)).
-- be responsible for the operation of a GovCloud PaaS using MapR, Kubernetes, Docker and KrakenD on premise ([Platform](#platform)).
+- be responsible for the operation on premise of a GovCloud PaaS using enterprise-grade, professionally supported software components based on Open Source and supporting by Open API´s [OBS?]([Platform](#platform)).
 - provide and operate a DevOps toolchain, including a virtual machine image for decentralised, autonomous build and test, as SaaS integrated to existing identity management ([Service DevOps](#service-devops)).
 - Provide and operate tools for managing incidents in collaboration with Platform Consumers, their application developers and required technology providers ([Platform Operation](#platform-operations)).
 - provide and operate platform services for Build and Test Images, API management, Secure Token Service, Log Service, Rate limiting ([Platform Services](#platform-services)).